-This approach does not preclude other forms of engagement which would promote interaction (but which preserve independence) with leaders or employees of commercial entitities such as hosting invited speakers or panel participation.
+This approach does not preclude other forms of engagement which would promote interaction (but which preserve independence) with leaders or employees of commercial entities such as hosting invited speakers or panel participation.

-For Members of the Collaborative Centre who are acting in their capacity as Collaborative Centre Members (i.e., are leveraging the Centre's identity in their activities)3
+For Members of the Collaborative Centre who are acting in their capacity as Collaborative Centre Members (i.e., are leveraging the Centre's identity in their activities)

-- The policy requires members to disclose all sources of funding or sponsorship (financial or material) for the activity; - The policy requires a risk-based approach to evaluate and manage all forms of sponsorship from not-for-profit and for-profit entities.
+- The policy requires members to disclose all sources of funding or sponsorship (financial or material) for the activity; - The policy requires members to contact us to identify, evaluate, and manage all forms of sponsorship from not-for-profit and for-profit entities.